 The new law provides rules for Washington State sick leave accrual.

 Under the new law, employees accrue paid sick leave at a rate of 1 hour for every 40 hours worked.
 Paid sick leave must be paid at the worker’s normal hourly wage, and workers may use it starting on the 90th day after their employment start date.

 Employers are required to meet these minimum standards, but they can offer more generous paid sick leave policies if they wish.

-The new law provides guidelines for employee usage of sick leave.
+The new law provides guidelines for employee usage of paid sick leave in Washington State.

 Under the new law, employees can use paid sick leave to care for their own health needs or those of family members.
 For example, whenever their job, school or daycare has been closed for a public health reason.
 Or for any absence that qualified under the state’s Domestic Violence Leave Act.

 Employers are allowed to add reasons sick leave may be used to the above list.
 However, they may not subtract any items.